Local Mission Outreach

 Click on the following links for more information about each of the following ministries

-St. Paul's Clothing Closet - Free Children's Clothing By appointment only.
+St. Paul's Clothing Closet - Free Children's Clothing Open during Soup & Such

 Conrad Weiser Food Pantry- Food Distribution to Those in Need